srodriguez1850/Mizuna/README.md

 navigating the UI every change.

 The concept is a simplified version of the [gigaleaf](https://github.com/gigantum/gigaleaf) library without needing to use Gigantum for data analysis.
-This is a local solution that work directly with Overleaf (or any git repository).
+This is a local solution that works directly with Overleaf (or any git repository).

 ## Installation